DataDog/integrations-core/docs/dev/create_a_tile.md

 ### Create an informational tile only listing

-For Datadog Apps, Datadog REST API integrations, professional services, and standalone SaaS licenses, use the Datadog Development Toolkit to create scaffolding for an informational tile-only listing.
+For API integrations, Datadog Apps, professional services, or standalone SaaS licenses that will be offered for an additional cost on the Datadog Marketplace, use the Datadog Development Toolkit to create scaffolding for an informational tile-only listing.

 To create the informational tile-only listing's scaffolding: